 Investments play a key role in your financial plan and fulfill the ‘offensive’ side of your portfolio.
-For individuals or group plans, a mix a registered plans, non-registered, and tax free savings plans can help achieve short- and long-term goals.
+For individuals or group plans, a mix of registered plans, non-registered, and tax free savings plans can help achieve short- and long-term goals.
 For employee groups, Dawn can offer advice on registered and non-registered savings and pension plans.

 RRSPs and RESPs